 16. Fixing Broken Links

 Some of your old content may have been removed, or the websites/articles you have linked to – might have been deleted.

 Broken links happen, and it’s not always in your area of control.
 Ignoring them on the other hand will harm your users’ experience and Google Ranking.
-While you can go ahead and do a manual check, scan each page, click on each button and hyperlink – there are easier and faster ways.
+While you can go ahead and do a manual check, scan each page, click on each button and hyperlink – there are easier and faster ways to achieve that.

-Free or paid online tools, that do the check for you (ex: Dead Link Checker).
+Use a free or paid online tool, that does the check for you (ex: Dead Link Checker or Broken Link Checker).
 Identify the problematic urls and create a redirect for them.
 If they are external links, make sure to update, or remove them.

 Multi-language websites are a bit more complex and complicated to implement, if you want to focus it around building your SEO strategy.
 You need to be careful with the structure of your website links.
 A common mistake is doing 2 languages on the same page.
 Better invest a bit more time on building 2 separate pages for each language.

 Luckily, with WordPress you can easily create subdomains, subfolders or configure 2 separate domains for each language version of your website to use the same shared database.
 This offers easier management and control over your websites.
 Meaning, if you tweak the design or an element on one of them, the changes will be applied to both.

 For SEO reasons, it is also recommended to link pages to their equivalent in the other language (a feature that not many CMS platforms allow, but WordPress does).